laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## Issues

-- Changing the connection of the headphone jack while sleep causes noise and output problems
+- Changing the connection of the headphone jack while sleep causes noise and output problem
-In this case, sleep and wake again
+Sleep and wake again to solve this problem

 - Wireless Communication - DW1830(BCM943602BAED) is not recommended on this model
   &ensp; Issues 1 : When the battery is in use, bluetooth not works properly after sleep